THE WINE CAVE

 The hill-shaped roof is generated using earth as a scaffold.
-A hill of earth is assembled in the desired shape and the concrete is poured on top, capturing the arrangement of the earth in an instant and crystallizing it into a form.
+A hill of the earth is assembled in the desired shape and the concrete is poured on top, capturing the arrangement of the earth in an instant and crystallizing it into a form.

-The cement takes on the characteristics of its mold, the earth, with whom it will share porosity, materiality and tactile sensation.
+The cement takes on the characteristics of its mold, the earth, with whom it will share porosity, materiality, and tactile sensation.
 The final shape is determined by irregular ripples that are meant to be unpredictable, like a natural formation.

 Design Team: Michele Daneluzzo, Cristian Li Voi, Mirko Daneluzzo

-The roof has a smooth bell-shape evocative of the slope of the hills, which creates the side walls while grounding.
+The roof has a smooth bell-shaped evocative of the slope of the hills, which creates the side walls while grounding.
 The pure and statuesque limb of land is delimited at the sides by glass walls.

 This choice effectively creates a funnel from the production to the vines, preserving the visual and spatial continuity of the site.